Medically reviewed by Drugs.com. Last updated on Jan 14, 2023.

-Narcolepsy is a chronic condition for which there's no cure.
-However, medications and lifestyle changes can help you manage the symptoms.
-Support from others — family, friends, employer, teachers — can help you cope with narcolepsy.
+Narcolepsy is a life-long condition for which there's no cure.
+However, medicines and lifestyle changes can help manage the symptoms.
+Support from others — family, friends, employers and teachers — can help people cope with the disorder.

 Sudden loss of muscle tone.
-This condition, called cataplexy (KAT-uh-plek-see), can cause a number of physical changes, from slurred speech to complete weakness of most muscles, and may last for a few seconds to a few minutes.
+This condition is called cataplexy.
+It can cause slurred speech or complete weakness of most muscles.
+Symptoms may last up to a few minutes.

-Some people with narcolepsy experience only one or two episodes of cataplexy a year, while others have numerous episodes daily.
-Not everyone with narcolepsy experiences cataplexy.
+Some people with narcolepsy experience only one or two episodes of cataplexy a year.
+Others have several episodes a day.
+Not everyone with narcolepsy has these symptoms.